Methow RDe Chelan RD Entiat RD Wenatchee RD Cle Elum RD Naches RD National Foest

 Permit:

-NWF Pass Required
+NW Forest Pass Required

 Features:

-Grasshooper Pass hike begins at a trailhead along the Pacific Crest Trail just south of Hart's Pass.
+Grasshopper Pass hike begins at a trailhead along the Pacific Crest Trail just south of Hart's Pass.
 The entire hike is on the PCT and offers some of the very best vistas of the northern Cascade Mountains.

-This is a particularily rewarding hike in that not only is the hiker surrounded by world class mountain vistas, but the hike itself is relatively easy.
+This is a particularly rewarding hike in that not only is the hiker surrounded by world class mountain vistas, but the hike itself is relatively easy.
 I say relatively, because I label this hike as challenging, but for a ten miler in the middle of the northern Cascades, this is a very comfortable hike.

-The hike is almost entirely out in the open and along various ridgelines and across various meadows and snowfields.
+The hike is almost entirely out in the open and along various ridge lines and across various meadows and snowfields.
 There is a considerable amount of up and down, but the total elevation gain for the entire trip, out and back, is only about 1700'.

 This is a high elevation hike and the trees are mostly mountain hemlock, fir, and larch.
 In late July and early August, the mountain wildflowers are abundant, but so are the snow fields.